deshankoswatte/docs-is/en/docs/guides/identity-federation/claims-idp.md

 define your own custom claim dialect (i.e., a claim dialect which exists in the identity provider that must be mapped to the Identity Server).

+!!! note "Do this only if you decide to define a custom claim dialect"

+    If your considering to define a custom claim dialect, the following configuration should be added to the `<IS_HOME>/repository/conf/deployment.toml` file for that to take effect, otherwise the protocol specific claim dialect such as the OIDC dialect is always picked.

+    ```toml
+    [authentication.endpoint]
+    enable_custom_claim_mappings = true
+    ```

 - If you choose to **Use Local Claim Dialect**, select the claim you require from the **User ID Claim URI** dropdown that includes a list of all the claims defined in the Identity Server.
     ![user-id-claim-uri](../assets/img/using-wso2-identity-server/user-id-claim-uri.png)
 - You can alternatively choose the **Define Custom Claim Dialect** option.